Zandar: Profile

-Zandar is the brother of Zartan and fraternal twin of Zarana.
-Zandar excels at his specialty as a master of camouflage and covert movement as an infiltrator and assassin.
+Zandar is the younger brother of Zartan and the fraternal twin of Zarana Zandar excels at his specialty as a master of camouflage and covert movement as an infiltrator and assassin.
 Zandar has also used disguise in his repertoire and can disguise himself as anyone.
 He is a master of silent weapons, including harpoons, crossbows, Bowie knives and silenced handguns, and is capable of remaining motionless for long periods.

-Zandar harbors deep resentment of his older brother Zartan.
-Zandar is the secondborn of twins; his sister Zarana often the unequivocal leader of the two, and he dresses in blues and pinks, similar to Zarana.
+Zandar is the secondborn of twins; his sister Zarana often the unequivocal leader of the two, and he dresses in blues and pinks, similar to Zarana, and wears a torn scarf which is material from her tattered pink shirt.
 Like his sister, Zandar has naturally auburn hair.

 The Dreadnoks are frightened of Zandar for an undisclosed reason—one of them was late for patrol and another commented "Get goin mate, Zandar's supervising tonight.
 If he's on your bad side you better hope the gators get you first."
 Zandar is the only other Dreadnok that Road Pig has obeyed besides Zarana.

 Action figure

-Zandar and his sister Zarana were introduced in 1986, along with the second wave of Dreadnok action figures.
+Zandar and his twin sister Zarana were introduced in 1986, along with the second wave of Dreadnok action figures.
 Zandar and Zarana were made of the same UV reactive plastic as Zartan, and when exposed to direct sunlight, their skin would turn dark blue.

 The Zandar figure had a punk appearance with orange hair, a blue bandana, earrings, red facial markings, a shirtless torso with jagged tattoos, and a pink neck kerchief.
-The torn neck kerchief resembles Zarana's torn pink shirt, which was a design choice by Hasbro designer, Ron Rudat.
 For accessories he carried a speargun and had a pack of spears on his back.

 Comics

 Marvel Comics

 Zandar and Zarana operated several scams and schemes for Cobra, using their advanced skills as con artists.
 Later Zarana spent a lot of time with Cobra Commander and Zandar was nowhere to be seen.

 In the Marvel Comics G.I.
 Joe series, he first appeared in G.I.
 Joe: A Real American Hero #51 (September 1986) as part of a successful rescue attempt of Zartan.
-Zandar briefly disguised himself as an auto mechanic at Zartan's hideout while the others hid, and diverted the Joes on their tail, who didn't realize it was the young punk.
+Zandar briefly disguised himself as an auto mechanic at Zartan's hideout while the others hid, and diverted the Joes on their tail, who did not realize it was the young punk.

 During the first Cobra civil war (which takes place on Cobra Island) Zandar and his siblings commanded troops on the side of Cobra Commander.
 A few issues later, Zandar is seen helping a squad of Dreadnoks oversee the new Cobra stronghold of Broca Beach, New Jersey.

 Zandar helps successfully create a new call center for Cobra marketing schemes; this despite interference from a G.I.
 Joe squad.